Catering Services

 Regional cuisine catering from Peking duck to Sichuan hotpot

-Film catering in China lives or dies on the regional cuisine match.
-Our caterers come out of the Beijing and Shanghai craft-services scene that feeds the Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures, iQIYI Pictures and Beijing Enlight features rotating through Hengdian World Studios, Qingdao Oriental Movie Metropolis and the Wanda Qingdao stages, and they read the eight great Chinese cuisines.
+Film catering in China lives or dies on matching the regional cuisine.
+Our caterers come out of the Beijing and Shanghai craft-services scene that feeds Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures, iQIYI Pictures, and Beijing Enlight features as they rotate through Hengdian World Studios, Qingdao Oriental Movie Metropolis, and the Wanda Qingdao stages.
+They know the eight great Chinese cuisines by heart.

-Here is how this works in practice.
-Cantonese dim sum and roast meats in Guangzhou, Sichuan hotpot and mapo tofu in Chengdu, Shanghai xiaolongbao and red-braised pork along the Yangtze delta, Shandong's wheat-based northern staples, Jiangsu and Zhejiang's lighter southern dishes, Fujian's seafood, Hunan's chili-heavy plates and Anhui's mountain cuisine — as eight distinct service menus that map to where the shoot books.
+Those eight cuisines become eight distinct service menus, each mapped to where the shoot books: Cantonese dim sum and roast meats in Guangzhou, Sichuan hotpot and mapo tofu in Chengdu, Shanghai xiaolongbao and red-braised pork along the Yangtze delta, Shandong's wheat-based northern staples, Jiangsu and Zhejiang's lighter southern dishes, Fujian's seafood, Hunan's chili-heavy plates, and Anhui's mountain cuisine.

-The picture on the ground is more specific.
-Beijing duck specialists handle the capital, Cantonese dim sum teams handle Guangzhou and Hong Kong-adjacent work, Sichuan hotpot crews handle Chengdu, and the menu in Xinjiang or Ningxia runs full halal with separate prep stations and Muslim-certified suppliers.
-The Western option layer runs alongside the Chinese service so international co-production crews get the eggs, the salads, the gluten-free and vegan plates, and the labelling in Mandarin and English.
+On the ground it gets more specific.
+Beijing duck cooks handle the capital, Cantonese dim sum teams cover Guangzhou and Hong Kong-adjacent work, and Sichuan hotpot crews take Chengdu.
+In Xinjiang or Ningxia, the menu runs full halal with separate prep stations and Muslim-certified suppliers.
+A Western layer runs alongside the Chinese service, so global co-production crews get the eggs, the salads, the gluten-free and vegan plates, and the labels in Mandarin and English.

-Service architecture follows the long Chinese shooting day — twelve to fourteen hours is standard — with hot breakfast at crew call, full hot lunch at the six, craft service kept continuously through hot tea, coffee, fresh fruit and snacks, and a second-meal hot service on long days.
-Our caterers carry the State Administration for Market Regulation business licenses and the local health-bureau food-service permits the Food Safety Law of the People's Republic of China needs, run temperature-monitored cold chain across the country geography, and deploy fully equipped mobile kitchens with independent power and water purification for the remote Yunnan, Tibet, Inner Mongolia, Sichuan mountain, Gobi Desert and Xinjiang shoots that sit far from urban supply.
+The service plan follows the long Chinese shooting day, twelve to fourteen hours as standard.
+Hot breakfast lands at crew call, a full hot lunch at the six, and craft service stays out all day with hot tea, coffee, fresh fruit, and snacks, plus a second hot meal on long days.
+Our caterers hold the State Administration for Market Regulation business licenses and the local health-bureau food-service permits that the Food Safety Law of the People's Republic of China calls for.
+They run a temperature-tracked cold chain across the country, and deploy fully equipped mobile kitchens with their own power and water purification for the remote Yunnan, Tibet, Inner Mongolia, Sichuan mountain, Gobi Desert, and Xinjiang shoots that sit far from urban supply.

 A few details matter here.
-The schedule plans around Chinese New Year and Oct 1-7 Golden Week shutdowns, around southern monsoon and Beijing winter air-quality alerts, and around the regional Public Security Bureau touchpoints that govern truck movement between provinces.
-The result is a catering line that satisfies the Chinese crew on its own terms while feeding the international team the meals it expects.
+The schedule plans around Chinese New Year and the Oct 1-7 Golden Week shutdowns, around the southern monsoon and Beijing winter air-quality alerts, and around the regional Public Security Bureau checkpoints that govern truck movement between provinces.
+The result is a catering line that pleases the Chinese crew on its own terms while feeding the global team the meals it expects.

 ACT 03